supersu-man/pyt2s/README.md

 # pyt2s
-The Python Text to Speech library you've been looking for (maybe not).

-**Note: This is a toy project**

-A simple python library to convert texts to voice using different TTS services.
+The Python Text-to-Speech library you didn’t know you needed (or maybe you did).

+**⚠️ Toy project alert: This is experimental and fun, not production-grade.**

 [![Downloads](https://static.pepy.tech/badge/pyt2s)](https://pepy.tech/project/pyt2s)

-## About
+# 🎯 What is pyt2s

+A lightweight Python wrapper for generating speech from text using various online TTS services—no heavy model downloads, no complex setup.
+Just plug, play, and talk.

+Inspired by Chris Phillips's [php tts library](https://github.com/chrisjp/tts) library, pyt2s was born out of frustration:

-This python library is heavily inpired from Chris Phillips's [php tts library](https://github.com/chrisjp/tts).
-I wanted to use a Python TTS library for one of my projects, but I found none that is simply plug-and-play, supports multiple voices, includes both genders, and doesn’t require me to download trained models of tens of GBs.
+“Why is there no Python TTS library that’s simple, supports multiple voices (including both genders), and doesn’t ask me to download 20GB of models?”

-## Services
+Now there is.

+# 🧠 Supported TTS Service

+pyt2s taps into several online services to give you voice variety:
 - Acapela
 - Cepstral
 - Oddcast